At the ACLJ, we are battling to end Obama-era anti-religious liberty rules and blatant religious discrimination.

 UPDATE 04.13.2020: We have just filed our official public comment to HUD in support of the this religious liberty rule to ensure that churches and other religious organizations are not treated differently from other organizations.
 We will continue fighting for our clients who are experiencing religious discrimination.

-As we aggressively fight in court and federal agencies to defend religious liberty and defeat Obama-era anti-religious liberty rules, we need your support.
+As we aggressively fight in court and federal agencies to defend religious liberty and defeat Obama-era anti-religious liberty rules, have your gift DOUBLED.
+Have your gift doubled through our Matching Challenge.